giresse19/modash/README.md

 ### app/routes/getUsername.ts
 * Contains endpoint for accepting HTTP POST IG `username` and calls the `service.profile` method in the servie inorder to store user profile to DB.
+* Validate's username entered and return an error is name is missing in query params.

 ### app/services/profile.ts
 * Main App logic is here